tnaia/octo-rattle/README.md

-# Visconde, a literate toy/cob
+# Visconde, a literate cob :corn:

 Literate programming is great, right?